How to promote your business

 What is a marketing strategy?

 First of all, let’s do some jargon busting.
-There are a lot of terms used in the marketing world that can seem like a daunting second language, but fear not – most of it is common sense.
+There are a lot of terms used in the marketing world that can seem like a daunting second language, but fear not.
 Here’s a digestible explanation of the different types of marketing strategy:

 |Marketing||Promoting and selling products or services.
 This includes market research and advertising that aims to create value for the customer by building a strong relationship between customer and brand.|

 |Affinity marketing||When a business partners with an organisation to provide goods in exchange for access to a new market.
 This is a mutually beneficial exchange.